 Despite the availability of various vaccines and antimicrobial drugs, viral and bacterial respiratory infections are responsible for high levels of morbidity and mortality worldwide.
 Ageing and co-morbidities (including chronic metabolic diseases) worsen the outcomes of respiratory infections.
 Our research group is focusing on two major respiratory pathogens: the influenza A virus and Pneumococcus.
-Most recently, we initiated a novel program on SARS-CoV-2, the aetiologic agent of COVID-19.
+In 2020, we initiated a novel program on SARS-CoV-2, the aetiologic agent of COVID-19.
 Our general objectives are to

-(II) Define age- and comorbidity-associated factors that predispose to respiratory infections,
+(I) Define age- and comorbidity-associated factors that predispose to respiratory infections,

-(III) Develop new strategies for reinforcing the host’s defence against respiratory pathogens.
+(II) Develop new strategies for reinforcing the host’s defence against respiratory pathogens.

-Our group also has a strong focus on the gut microbiota, which is known to be critical in human health and illness, and on adipose tissue, recently described to play a part during infection.
+Our group has a strong focus on the gut microbiota, which is known to be critical in human health and illness, and on adipose tissue, recently described to play a part during infection.
 We expect that a better understanding of the gut/lung/adipose tissue axis will be instrumental in conceiving novel treatment options for patients.